tessalt/coffeescriptbook/book.md

 I think that with the building blocks from the last few examples you should be able to prototype a pretty wide variety of interactions and animations using Framer.
 I've intentionally stayed away from discussing topics such as code organization and best practices because I find these concepts unnecessary for beginners and in the context of building prototypes to communicate experiences.

-If you're taking prototyping with Coffeescript seriously, I'd strongly recommend learning some JavaScript fundamentals.
-Unfortunately, there are few Coffeescript resources aimed at beginner developers, since most coffeescript developers come from the background of already knowing at least some JavaScript.
+If you're taking prototyping with CoffeeScript seriously, I'd strongly recommend learning some JavaScript fundamentals.
+Unfortunately, there are few CoffeeScript resources aimed at beginner developers, since most CoffeeScript developers come from the background of already knowing at least some JavaScript.

-For JavaScript (and general programming) fundamentals, I suggest working through the [Codeacademy JavaScript track](http://www.codecademy.com/tracks/javascript).
+For JavaScript (and general programming) fundamentals, I suggest working through the [Codeacademy JavaScript track](http://www.codecademy.com/tracks/JavaScript).
 It's an interactive set of tutorials that let you program in the browser and provides feedback on your code, and it's totally free.

-If you're looking for some more in-depth resources, [Codeschool](https://www.codeschool.com/) has excellent JavaScript and Coffeescript courses which feature excellent video tutorials and interactive challenges.
+If you're looking for some more in-depth resources, [Codeschool](https://www.codeschool.com/) has excellent JavaScript and CoffeeScript courses which feature excellent video tutorials and interactive challenges.

-If you're enjoying programming and want to dig a bit deeper into the fundamentals (using coffeescript), read Reginald Braithwaite's [Coffeescript Ristretto](https://leanpub.com/coffeescript-ristretto), which starts at the very beginning of programming with functions and gets into some pretty advanced concepts, using coffeescript for all code examples.
+If you're enjoying programming and want to dig a bit deeper into the fundamentals (using CoffeeScript), read Reginald Braithwaite's [CoffeeScript Ristretto](https://leanpub.com/CoffeeScript-ristretto), which starts at the very beginning of programming with functions and gets into some pretty advanced concepts, using CoffeeScript for all code examples.

 If you'd like to take your prototyping skills out of the Framer environment so you can make prototypes or production code for any website, I'd still recommend leveraging a library to help out with the animations.
 Some suggestions: